PDF417/pdf417-android/README.md

 This utility method basically iterates over the given array of recognizers and throws out each recognizer that returns `true` from its [requiresAutofocus](https://pdf417.github.io/pdf417-android/com/microblink/entities/recognizers/Recognizer.html#requiresAutofocus--) method.
 ## <a name="uiCustomizations"></a> UI customizations of built-in activities and fragments

-This section will discuss possibilities to customize appearance and behaviour of built-in activities and will show how to use [`RecognizerRunnerFragment`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/RecognizerRunnerFragment.html) with provided built-in [scanning overlays](https://pdf417.github.io/pdf417-android/com/microblink/fragment/overlay/ScanningOverlay.html) to get the built-in UI experience within any part of your app.
+This section will discuss supported appearance and behaviour customizations of built-in activities and will show how to use [`RecognizerRunnerFragment`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/RecognizerRunnerFragment.html) with provided built-in [scanning overlays](https://pdf417.github.io/pdf417-android/com/microblink/fragment/overlay/ScanningOverlay.html) to get the built-in UI experience within any part of your app.

 ### <a name="runBuiltinActivity"></a> Using built-in scan activity for performing the scan

-As has already been shown in [first scan example](#quickScan), you need to create a settings object that is associated with activity you wish to use.
-Attempt to start built-in activity directly via custom-crafted `Intent` will result with either crash of the app or with undefined behaviour of the scanning procedure.
+As shown in [first scan example](#quickScan), you need to create a settings object that is associated with the activity you wish to use.
+Attempt to start built-in activity directly via custom-crafted `Intent` will result with either crashing the app or with undefined behaviour of the scanning procedure.

 List of available built-in scan activities in _PDF417.mobi_ are listed in section [Built-in activities and fragments](#builtInUIComponents).

 ### <a name="recognizerRunnerFragment"></a> Using `RecognizerRunnerFragment` within your activity

 If you want to integrate UI provided by our built-in activity somewhere within your activity, you can do so by using [`RecognizerRunnerFragment`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/RecognizerRunnerFragment.html).
 Any activity that will host the `RecognizerRunnerFragment` must implement [`ScanningOverlayBinder`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/RecognizerRunnerFragment.ScanningOverlayBinder.html) interface.
-Attempt to add `RecognizerRunnerFragment` to activity that does not implement that interface will result with `ClassCastException`.
-This design is in accordance with [recommendation for communication between fragments](https://developer.android.com/training/basics/fragments/communicating.html).
+Attempt of adding `RecognizerRunnerFragment` to activity that does not implement the aforementioned interface will result in a `ClassCastException`.
+This design is in accordance with the [recommendation for communication between fragments](https://developer.android.com/training/basics/fragments/communicating.html).

 The `ScanningOverlayBinder` is responsible for returning `non-null` implementation of [`ScanningOverlay`](https://pdf417.github.io/pdf417-android/com/microblink/fragment/overlay/ScanningOverlay.html) - class that will manage UI on top of `RecognizerRunnerFragment`.
 It is not recommended to create your own implementation of `ScanningOverlay` as effort to do so might be equal or even greater to creating your custom UI implementation [in the recommended way](#recognizerRunnerView).